-President Ronald Reagan, citing the threat posed to American nationals on the Caribbean nation of Grenada by that nation's Marxist regime, orders the Marines to invade and secure their safety.
-There were nearly 1,000 Americans in Grenada at the time, many of them students at the island's medical school.
-In little more than a week, Grenada's government was overthrown.
+President Ronald Reagan, citing the threat posed to American nationals on the Caribbean nation of Grenada by that nation’s Marxist regime, orders U.S. forces to invade and secure their safety.
+There were approximately 1,000 Americans in Grenada at the time, many of them students at the island’s medical school.
+In little more than a week, Grenada’s government was overthrown.

 A number of Americans were skeptical of Reagan’s defense of the invasion, noting that it took place just days after a disastrous explosion in a U.S. military installation in Lebanon killed over 240 U.S. troops, calling into question the use of military force to achieve U.S. goals.
 Nevertheless, the Reagan administration claimed a great victory, calling it the first “rollback” of communist influence since the beginning of the Cold War.